Last Updated on

 And per container, we're looking at 2,000 IU of vegan vitamin D3, or cholecalciferol, extracted from lichens.

-The tablets are small and easy to swallow which makes it the best out there.
+The tablets are small and easy to swallow, making it easy to take as a regular supplement.

 What's next?
 If you're interested in other beneficial vegan supplements, check out this page.